 Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency

 Glucose-6-phosphate dehydrogenase (G6PD) is an enzyme that is present in all human cells but is particularly important to the function of red blood cells.
-If there is not enough G6PD (G6PD deficiency), a process called hemolysis weakens the red blood cells, causing them to break apart easily.
+If there is not enough G6PD (G6PD deficiency), a process called hemolysis weakens the red blood cells.
+This causes them to break apart easily.

 G6PD is an inherited condition that is most common in people from tropical Africa, the Mediterranean, and certain parts of Asia.
 It also occurs in black Americans.